JosephKemper/1000-Days-of-Code-Challenge/100 Days of Code Part 4.md

 ### Tuesday, 28 November, 2023

 Today, I started going through the Introduction to SQLite Databases for Python Programming course.
 It is a wonderful introduction on SQLite.
 Per my plan, I have been following along recreating what I am learning about, and playing with it to experiment a bit on my own as I learn.
 I do think I am picking things up a lot faster by doing more rather than just reading/watching/listening to something, which is kind of expected considering how much more I learn through completing projects.
 I highly recommend to those trying to learn programming that they start doing projects.
 You learn a whole lot through the process.

+# Day 410
+### Wednesday, 29 November, 2023

+Today, I continued going through the Introduction to SQLite Databases for Python Programming course.
+Tomorrow, I will be starting the final chapter of the tutorial and I will get to build a basic SQL app.
+I am very much looking forward to that.